 These "exception" months are called out with our recommendations, and you can easily create special requirements for these using our recently released seasonal profiles

 .
-As an example, for the recommendations for a market where July is high season, you might see that we recommend increasing min-stay for July.
+As an example, for the recommendations for a market where December is low season, you might see that we recommend decreasing the min-stay for December.

 How frequently should you update these settings

 Though the data we gather updates daily, the recommendations don't change as often (the long term booking patterns don't change as frequently).
 You don't have to check the recommendations more than once a month - if your property is under-performing the market, it might be helpful to edit the min-night recommendations and lower them to boost the performance and gain reviews that can help long term.

 As always, please reach out to our support team with feedback, thoughts and suggestions on this at firstname.lastname@example.org